marieblasi/wro2024-robotek/README.md

 ---
 ### *3.2 Code for the camera*

-First, we open our repository on *Visual Studio Code* by cloning it into a folder we had.
+First, we open our repository on *Visual Studio Code* by cloning it into a folder we had:
 ```
 cd projects